-Increased Flexibility: Regarding job offers and work assignments, money talks by giving you the ability to say no. With a large pool of savings, you can afford to decline opportunities that do not appeal to you, however, lucrative the pay may be.
-In the words of financial writer Randall Lane (as interviewed in The Pennsylvania Gazette, the alumni magazine of the University of Pennsylvania, November/December 2010), "Money, to me, is just the freedom to do what you want."
+Regarding job offers and work assignments, having a large amount of money gives you the ability to say no. With a large pool of savings, you can afford to decline opportunities that do not appeal to you regardless of the pay.
+In the words of financial writer Randall Lane, as interviewed in The Pennsylvania Gazette, the alumni magazine of the University of Pennsylvania, November/December 2010, "Money, to me, is just the freedom to do what you want."

-Added Respect: Money talks also in the sense that, almost invariably, an employee who reputedly has significant wealth earns considerably more respect from his or her superiors, all else equal, than someone who does not.
-Why?
+Money talks also in the sense that, almost invariably, an employee who reputedly has significant wealth earns considerably more respect from their superiors, all else equal, than someone who does not.
 This is an interesting lesson in management psychology.

-The employee who appears to need a job, especially if he or she may be thrust into financial crisis by losing it, is an easy mark for unreasonable or excessive demands if management is so disposed.
+The employee who appears to need a job, especially if they may be thrust into a financial crisis by losing it, is an easy mark for unreasonable or excessive demands if management is so disposed.
 An employee in this position cannot afford to push back, and thus risk a poor performance review or even dismissal.
-This sort of person, too often, is taken for granted by management.
+This person, too often, appears vulnerable and is taken for granted by management.

-Career Insurance: Given the danger of falling victim to a layoff, a bonus cut or a stealth pay cut (such as when producers are suddenly hit with new chargebacks for their use of company infrastructure), having an adequate cushion of savings provides insurance against the personal financial stress that otherwise might result.
+Given the danger of falling victim to a layoff, a bonus cut or a stealth pay cut, having an adequate cushion of savings provides insurance against the personal financial stress that otherwise might result.

-Many long-time corporate employees become self-employed entrepreneurs as a result of layoffs or hitting career impasses among their current employers, and finding that because of age they have limited opportunities for suitable re-employment elsewhere.
+Many long-time corporate employees become self-employed entrepreneurs as a result of layoffs or hitting a career impasse among their current employers, finding that because of age they have limited opportunities for suitable re-employment elsewhere.
 Having ample savings can smooth such transitions and provide seed capital for new ventures, where needed.

-Be Careful, However: Accumulating significant financial wealth, and advertising this fact (subtly, but clearly) to management, does not give you carte blanche to become a slacker.
+Accumulating significant financial wealth, and advertising this fact to management—subtly, but clearly—does not give you carte blanche to become a slacker.
 Your money talks only if you continue to perform at a high level and thus make your employers particularly concerned about losing your services if they do not treat you appropriately.